apache/mesos/docs/upgrades.md

 <a name="0-29-x-credentials"></a>
 * Mesos 0.29 deprecates the use of plain text credential files in favor of JSON-formatted credential files.

-* When a persistent volume is destroyed, Mesos will now remove any data that was stored on the volume from the filesystem of the appropriate slave.
+* When a persistent volume is destroyed, Mesos will now remove any data that was stored on the volume from the filesystem of the appropriate agent.
 In prior versions of Mesos, destroying a volume would not delete data (this was a known missing feature that has now been implemented).

 * Mesos 0.29 changes the HTTP status code of the following endpoints from `200 OK` to `202 Accepted`:
   * `/reserve`